wdphan/simple-contracts/README.md

 ## Simple Multi-Send

-> Basicallt the Simple Game Contract with an entrance fee and function pays the winner.
+> Basically the Simple Game Contract with an entrance fee and function pays the winner.

 The Simple Game enables you to add players with the `addPlayer(string memory firstName, string memory lastName)` function and get a players level with the `getPlayerLevel(address playerAddress)` function.
 The contract contains and enum that allows players to level up: `Level {Novice, Intermediate, Advanced}`